 - Ecological Atlas of the Bering.
-Chukchi, and Beaufort Seas. (due out July 2017) A comprehensive trans-boundary atlas that represents the current state of knowledge on subjects ranging from physical oceanography to species ecology to human uses.
+Chukchi, and Beaufort Seas.
+(2017) A comprehensive trans-boundary atlas that represents the current state of knowledge on subjects ranging from physical oceanography to species ecology to human uses.

 - Arctic Marine Synthesis: Atlas of the Beaufort and Chukchi Seas.
 (2010) This collection of 44 maps contains information on Arctic Ocean wildlife, physical characteristics of the ocean, and human uses such as energy development and protected areas.